nmstate/kubernetes-nmstate/docs/deployment-local-cluster.md

 make cluster-down
 ```

 Build kubernetes-nmstate from local sources and install it on the cluster.
+This
+command can be executed repeatedly in order to install changed sources to the
+cluster.

 ```shell
 make cluster-sync